Linear periods of automorphic sheaves for GL_{2n}: Passing to a closed substack

 \ssec{Passing to $^{2n}\cY\cZ$} \sssec{} The purpose of Section~\ref{Sect_passing_2n_YZ} is to establish Proposition~\ref{Con_1} below.
 Its proof after several reductions boils down to a calculation of $\RG_c(V, f^*\cL_{\psi})$ for a finite-dimensional vector space $V$ and a linear morphism $f: V\to\A^1$.
+A reader may compare with the proof of (\cite{L2}, Theorem~A) which uses a similar strategy in a less involved setting.

 \sssec{} Write a point of $\cY_{2n}\times_{\cM_{2n}}\cZ_n$ as a collection $L,L'\in\Bun_n$ for which we set $M=L\oplus L'$, and sections

 for $1\le i\le 2n$ satisfying the Pl\"ucker relations.
 Here $t_1: \Omega^{2n-1}\hook{} L$.